etiandre/etiandre.github.io/content/posts/kdenlive-audiowaveform/libav.md

 +++
-title = 'Using libav to decode audio streams in C/C++' date = 2025-01-16T09:58:59+01:00
+title = 'Using libav* to decode audio streams in C/C++' date = 2025-01-16T09:58:59+01:00
 draft = true
 +++

+This post presents the notions and thought process behind audio processing using [ffmpeg's libav](https://trac.ffmpeg.org/wiki/Using%20libav*), with annotated example code.

+The `libav*` set of libraries is the foundation behind the ubiquitous `ffmpeg`, and has a reputation for being hard to grasp - most people<sup>*[citation needed]*</sup> prefer using the command-line API rather than having to deal with it.
+Thankfully, [the official documentation](https://www.ffmpeg.org/documentation.html) and the [API docs & examples](https://www.ffmpeg.org/doxygen/trunk/index.html) provide solid guidance for those who want to dive deeper.
+Let’s demystify the basics and get started!

 ## Introduction

-The `libav-*` set of libraries is the foundation behind the ubiquitous `ffmpeg`, and ihas a reputation for being hard to grasp - most developers prefer using the command-line API rather than having to deal with it *[citation needed]*.
-Fortunately, [the documentation](https://www.ffmpeg.org/documentation.html) is very thourough, and the [API docs](https://www.ffmpeg.org/doxygen/trunk/index.html) includes many examples.
+Before diving in, let's clarify a few key terms.

-A media file can be viewed as a *container* that contains one or more *streams*.
-These streams can be video, audio, subtitles, or anything else, really.
-We get theses streams in small batches - *packets* in ffmpeg parlance - which can contain one or more *frames*.
+A media file is essentially a **container**[^container] wrapping one or more **streams**—these could be video, audio, subtitles, or other data types.
+These streams are accessed in small chunks called **packets** (in FFmpeg terminology), which can contain one or more **frames**.

-We're after the audio streams, which can be compressed and need to be decoded.
-After decoding, the raw audio stream can have any *sample format*, which we will need to handle.
-Rather than writing separate code for each case, we will be using a sample converter.
+[^container]: Containerless media files also exist, we can still view them as a "transparent" container that does nothing and contains only 1 stream.

+Streams are often compressed, so they need to be decoded into raw data by a **codec** before an application can process them.
+For audio streams, the raw data is decoded as **raw pcm audio**, then stored in an **audio buffer**.
+However, several types and layouts of raw audio exist:

+- **Channel Layout**: defines not only the number of channels, but also their specific roles and arrangement (e.g. what we call "stereo" audio means 2 channels, first channel is on the left, second channel is on the Right)
+- **Sample Rate**: The number of audio samples per second, measured in Hertz, determining the audio's temporal resolution.
+- **Sample Format**: Describes how each audio sample is stored, such as integers (e.g., signed or unsigned, 8/16/24/32-bit) or floating-point values.
+- **Buffer Layout**: Dictates how channel data is organized in memory:
+  - In **deinterleaved** (or **planar**) audio, samples for each channel are stored separately, e.g., `[L1, L2, L3]` for the left channel and `[R1, R2, R3]` for the right.
+  - In **interleaved** (or **packed**) audio, samples from all channels are stored sequentially, e.g., `[L1, R1, L2, R2, L3, R3]`.

+Writing code to handle all raw audio formats can be done but would be tiresome.
+Instead, we can opt to **convert** it towards a fixed format of our choosing, depending on the application.

+When processing, it could be tempting to load the whole audio stream in one go in a big buffer, then process it afterwards.
+Let's take an example of a typical audio stream: 1 hour of 16-bit, 5.1 surround (= 6 channel), raw audio sampled at 48kHz.
+This would result in a buffer of size $3,600 \text{ s} \times 48,000 \text{ Hz} \times 6 \text{ channels} \times 2 \text{ bytes (16 bits)} \approx 2.07 \text{ Gigabytes} $ !
+Even if most computers today have enough RAM to handle this, let's not be greedy, and process it instead piece by piece, which is what we'll do next.

 ## The plan

-To summarize, we are given:

-- a path to a media file
-- a stream index, corresponding to an audio stream
-- the required precision of the waveform, e.g. the number of data points per second

-So here is what we have to do before we do any computation:
+Our overarching goal is to be able **to process some audio audio stream** (to filter it, send it to the soundcard, or whatever) stored inside some media file.
+For that we need to decode the stream to obtain a series of raw audio buffers.
+For this example, we assume that our imaginary audio processing function only accepts **signed 16-bit interleaved audio**, of any sample rate and any channel layout.

+Using `libav*`, this boils down to the following steps:

+**Initialization & checks**

 1. Open the file and decode the container format
 2. Find out which streams are audio, and check that our stream index is valid